-The OA mandates that upon initial determination of eligibility and every redetermination thereafter, the HSP Rehabilitation Counselor must offer a copy of the Customer's Bill of Rights to the customer and provide it if requested.
+The OA mandates that upon initial determination of eligibility and every redetermination thereafter, the HSP Rehabilitation Counselor or the OA Case Manager must offer a copy of the Customer's Bill of Rights to the customer and provide any time it is requested.
 This brochure outlines the responsibilities of the customer and the responsibilities of the MA and OA as it relates to receiving services.
-Included in the customer's responsibilities is the responsibility to notify the HSP Rehabilitation Counselor of any changes in status, i.e., hospitalizations, changes in needs, changes in financial status, etc. The OA requires this brochure not only be given, but also explained and reviewed with the customer.
+Included in the customer's responsibilities is the responsibility to notify the HSP Rehabilitation Counselor or OA Case Manager of any changes in status, i.e., hospitalizations, changes in needs, changes in financial status, etc. The OA requires this brochure not only be given, but also explained and reviewed with the customer.
 Documentation in the customer's case record must support that this requirement was met.
-Provider agencies are directed to notify the HSP Rehabilitation Counselor of changes in the customer's status.
-OA policies and training outline the responsibilities of the HSP Rehabilitation Counselor.
+Provider agencies are directed to notify the HSP Rehabilitation Counselor or OA Case Manager of changes in the customer's status.
+OA policies and training outline the responsibilities of the HSP Rehabilitation Counselor and the OA Case Manager.
 These responsibilities include development and continual monitoring of the PCP.